-1) Does your review indicate that the effect of the policy of ecision under review could combine with other policies of ecisions of LCC or other public authorities?
+Does your review indicate that the effect of the police y or decision under review could combine with other policie s or decisions of LCC or other public authorities?

 Could the results of your review combine with other decisions within LCC or elsewhere to affect any of the above groups (i.e. the cumulative effect)?